Chapter 7 Information

 9. Do you have a domestic support obligation such as child support or alimony that you owe another?
 To whom?
 You will be asked to fill out a form to provide the claimant’s address and telephone number, but do not state it on the record for privacy reasons.

-10. You will be asked if you are current on your post-petition domestic support obligations?
+10. Are you current on your post-petition domestic support obligations?

 14. Have you repaid any debts to family or friends in the last year?